NicoleQueen/git-workflow-remote-branches/README.md

 on and the branch you're merging in and weaves them in together.

-We can use `git merge other-branch-name` to integrate the changes from one branch to the branch to the branch we are currently on.
+We can use `git merge other-branch-name` to integrate the changes from one branch to the branch we are currently on.
 Here are some examples

 ![Illustration of merging branches](https://curriculum-content.s3.amazonaws.com/git-workflow/Image_5_Merging%20Branches.png)